-New automation technologies are simplifying and streamlining previously painstaking admin workflows – like managing and analysing tender submissions – and giving you back the time you need to spend on the work you value.
+Using new technologies built specifically for architects to simplify and streamline previously painstaking admin tasks, like managing and analysing tender submissions, can give you back the time you need to spend on the work you value.

-Nearly 40% of the UK’s architects work 10 hours of overtime or more every week, with admin tasks like tender management shouldering a lot of the blame.
+Nearly 40% of the UK’s architects work 10 hours of overtime or more every week, and manual tender management has a lot to do with why.
 The back and forth involved in builder communication – organising site visits, following up on documents, interpreting pricing schedules and so on – is a convoluted process, and can have a significant impact on a studio’s budget and schedule.

-That time-intensive admin tasks are “just part of the job” is no longer a justification for accepting them.
-Just as when Hanratty laid the foundations for CAD with PRONTO back in 1957, the studios who are quickest to adopt these digital tools will find themselves outpacing their competitors and reaping the rewards.
+That time-intensive tasks are “just part of the job” is no longer a good enough justification for accepting them.
+In fact, now that new industry-specific automation technology has emerged, there’s not much justification at all.
+And just as when Dr. Patrick J. Hanratty laid the foundations for CAD with PRONTO back in 1957, the studios who are quick to adopt these digital tools will find themselves outpacing their competitors and reaping the rewards.